alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 researchers that carry out the work.
 Subjective priors have the benefit of explicitly codifying the assumptions I made about what I expect to be reasonable outcomes, at the cost of some potential subjectivity in the final results.
+In this era of significant divides across party lines, exposing this part of the model as inherently subjective may also help ensure that the model parameters are not chosen in a way that explicitly favors one party over another.

 As we will see, using this prior allows for the possibility that there is a decent chance based on historical data that the mail votes are heavily in favor of one candidate.
+The parameters I choose give a slight edge to the candidate from the Democratic party, but the prior includes a very reasonable chance that the swings will be towards the Republican candidate, which should help ensure that the model is not perceived to be biased against either candidate.
 Here are some histograms showing single samples of the vote probability drawn from this prior, and an aggregate histogram of 100 samples:

 ```
 from pymc3 import Lognormal